Byndyusoft/NetGithubActionsNugetTemplate/README.md

 ## How to use:
 - Rename ExampleSolution to your solution name (ExampleSolution => MyPackageSolution)
-- Delete and add your Projects or rename existed (ExampleProject => MyPackage)
+- Delete project and add your projects or rename existed projects (ExampleProject => MyPackage)
 - Change properties in Directory.Build.props file according to your needs (version, package tags, repository url)
 - Fix **dotnet-version** in .github/workflows/\*.yml